 To avoid further delays, Wolfsburg, Germany-based VW finally purchased the Porsche auto business and completed the transaction on Aug.
 1.

-China Sky One Medical Inc. (CSKI) and its top executives were sued by the U.S. Securities and Exchange Commission over claims they inflated revenue by about $20 million with fake sales of a weight-loss product.
+China Sky One Medical Inc. (CSKI:US) and its top executives were sued by the U.S. Securities and Exchange Commission over claims they inflated revenue by about $20 million with fake sales of a weight-loss product.

 The pharmaceutical products firm, which began trading on U.S. markets after a 2006 reverse merger, claimed in 2007 that a Malaysian company would become exclusive distributor of its “slim patch,” generating $1 million a month in sales, the SEC said yesterday in a lawsuit filed in federal court in California.
 Chief Executive Officer Yan-qing Liu certified the false statements, which appeared in company disclosures through 2010 and continue to affect its balance sheet, the SEC said.